Wilson Mar bio photo

 Floor division Operators

-This is a feature in Python 3.
+This feature was added in Python 3.

 11 // 5 uses “floor division” to return just the integer (integral part) of 2, discarding the remainder.
 This can be useful to efficiently solve the “Prefix Sums CountDiv” coding interview challenge: “Write a function … that, given three integers A, B and K, returns the number of integers within the range [A..B] that are divisible by K”: